jonatan-lagland/nexus/README.md

 ### Test automation

 Test automation is used in order to maintain the expected operability of various parts of the codebase as the project grows.
-Unit tests are writen using Jest and automated with GitHub Actions.
+Unit tests are written using Jest and automated with GitHub Actions.

 #### Unit tests